Nipan83/blog-API/README.md

 `https://nipan-blogapi.herokuapp.com/login` <br />

-This route allows user to login herself on the platform with basic information <br />
+This route allows a user to log in herself on the platform with basic information <br />

 ▪ `email` and `password` <br />

-All you need to do is pass the informations in the request body in key value pair
+All you need to do is pass the information in the request body in key-value pair

 A `JWT TOKEN` will be returned which will be used for further using the API.